Tachometer: In trains and light rail vehicles

-Speed sensing devices, termed variously "wheel impulse generators" (WIG), speed probes, or tachometers are used extensively in rail vehicles.
+Speed sensing devices, termed variously "wheel impulse generators" (WIG), pulse generators, speed probes, or tachometers are used extensively in rail vehicles.
 Common types include opto-isolator slotted disk sensors and Hall effect sensors.

 Hall effect sensors typically use a rotating target attached to a wheel, gearbox or motor.
 This target may contain magnets, or it may be a toothed wheel.
 The teeth on the wheel vary the flux density of a magnet inside the sensor head.
 The probe is mounted with its head a precise distance from the target wheel and detects the teeth or magnets passing its face.
 One problem with this system is that the necessary air gap between the target wheel and the sensor allows ferrous dust from the vehicle's underframe to build up on the probe or target, inhibiting its function.

 Opto-isolator sensors are completely encased to prevent ingress from the outside environment.
 The only exposed parts are a sealed plug connector and a drive fork, which is attached to a slotted disk internally through a bearing and seal.
-The slotted disk is typically sandwiched between two circuit boards containing a photo-diode, photo-transistor, amplifier, and filtering circuits which produce a square wave pulse train output customized to the customers voltage and pulses per revolution requirements.
+The slotted disk is typically sandwiched between two circuit boards containing a photo-diode, photo-transistor, amplifier, and filtering circuits which produce a square wave pulse train output customized to the customer's voltage and pulses per revolution requirements.
 These types of sensors typically provide 2 to 8 independent channels of output that can be sampled by other systems in the vehicle such as automatic train control systems and propulsion/braking controllers.